XD-OB/OsamaMovies/README.md

 # OsamaMovies

-A Small application that search and lists movies and series, Using the OMDb API, created with Vue.js using the Test Driven Dev technique and tested with Jest.
+A Small application that search and lists movies and series, Using the OMDb API, created with **Vue.js** using the Test Driven Dev (**TDD**) technique and tested with Jest.

 ## Prerequisites